linode/docs/docs/kubernetes/how-to-install-apps-on-kubernetes-with-helm-3/index.md

 When you tell Helm to install a chart, you can specify variable values to be inserted into the chart's manifest templates.
 Helm will then compile those templates into manifests that can be applied to your cluster.
 When it does this, it creates a new *release*.

 You can install a chart to the same cluster more than once.
 Each time you tell Helm to install a chart, it creates another release for that chart.
-A release can be upgraded when a new version of a chart is available, or even when you just want to supply new variable values to the chart.
-Helm tracks each upgrade to your release, and it allows you to roll back an upgrade.
-A release can be easily deleted from your cluster, and you can even roll back release deletions.
+A release can be [upgraded](#upgrade-your-app) when a new version of a chart is available, or even when you just want to supply new variable values to the chart.
+Helm tracks each upgrade to your release, and it allows you to [roll back an upgrade](#roll-back-a-release).
+A release can be easily [deleted](#delete-a-release) from your cluster, and you can even roll back release deletions when configured to do so in advanced.

 ### Helm Client